7.1.2 Population with Primary Reliance on Clean Fuels and Technology

 Data is accurate as of October 31, 2018.

-7.1.2 Population with Primary Reliance on Clean Fuels and Technology Sustainable Development Goals
+7.1.2 Population with Primary Reliance on Clean Fuels and Technology in the Sustainable Development Goals

 7. Ensure access to affordable, reliable, sustainable and modern energy for all